• Skip to content

 Figure out a way to throw unexpected surprises at the customer to enrich their experience.

-That may take the customer from being simply satisfied to very satisfied.
+That simple gesture may take the customer from being simply satisfied to very satisfied.

-An extremely satisfied customer has an experience that consistently exceeds all expectations and has wow factors associated with every experience.
+This level of satisfaction is a customer who has an experience that consistently exceeds all expectations and has wow factors associated with every experience.

-These customers are so excited about the service they received that they become an advocate for the organization and often recruit new customers because they want to share the positive experience.
+These customers are so excited about the service they receive that they become an advocate for the organization and often recruit new customers because they want to share the positive experience.

 So why is customer retention so important?